 - A messy workplace causes anxiety, stress, and has the potential to foster a negative state of mind, like feeling overwhelmed.

 Your good judgment tells you that an efficient workplace is cleaned and organized.
-A lack of cleaning and organization is a visual indicator of inefficiency.
+Therefore, a lack of cleaning and organization is a visual indicator of inefficiency.
 You know that this condition has to change.

 To improve housekeeping, you can buy a fancy computerized program or use a simple low-cost solution.
 Your new high-cost application will help you to create checklists, assign responsibilities and follow up on the cleaning activities.
 But it will not help you to ensure the workplace is clean and organized.